 Another popular Hanna-Barbera character was the group comprised of Yogi Bear as well as Boo Boo.

 These characters first appeared in the show called The Huckleberry Hound Show in the year 1958.
 They then got their animated series named “The Yogi Bear Show” in the year 1961.

 Green Giant and Le Sueur are two brands of frozen and canned vegetables that are owned by B&G Foods.
 The B&G Foods’ mascot is the Jolly Green Giant.

 The Giant has been at Blue Earth since 1979 thanks to the efforts of the radio station’s proprietor Paul Hedberg.

-Tom Cat and Jerry Mouse were created in the hands of William Hanna and Joseph Barbera at MGM, Tom and Jerry were first introduced in 1940.
+Tom Cat and Jerry Mouse were created in the hands of William Hanna and Joseph Barbera at MGM, Tom and Jerry was first introduced in 1940.

-In the style in the tradition of Crosby as well as Hope, Heckle and Jeckle overcome their foes by wit and grace.
+In the style tradition of Crosby, as well as Hope, Heckle, and Jeckle, overcome their foes with wit and grace.

 The most intriguing aspect of the two magpies is how they came to be each other: one has a Brooklyn accent while the other has is a British accent.

 Lucille “Lucy” Van Pelt is a fictional character in the comic book syndicated by Peanuts which was drawn and written by Charles Schulz.
 She is the older sibling to Linus as well as Rerun.